Boris Johnson faces cabinet following bruising confidence vote

 Expect a big speech from Mr Johnson on Thursday, focusing on the economy and housing.

-First, he meets his cabinet this morning, his praetorian guard, who on Monday fanned out to every patch of grass in Westminster to try to prop him up.
+First, he met his cabinet this morning, his praetorian guard, who on Monday fanned out to every patch of grass in Westminster to try to prop him up.

 A cabinet minister texts me this morning: "Interesting days and weeks ahead."
 They added that too many backbenchers "don't currently feel part of things" and acknowledged there is "work to do".